yoona222/starter-hugo-academic-1/content/publication/IWSLP2020Qian/index.md

 ---
-title: 'CASIA's System for IWSLT 2020 Open Domain Translation'
+title: 'CASIA System for IWSLT 2020 Open Domain Translation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here